BNLNPPS/esi-mitsuba-sandbox/notebooks/README.md

 ## Light sources (emitters)

-In the Geant4/Cherenkov paper the light source was fomed based on the _spot_ type of emitter in Mitsuba.
+In the Geant4/Cherenkov paper the light source was formed based on the _spot_ type of emitter in Mitsuba.